cokongwu/cscie15-p4/readme.md

 ## Outside Sources
-None.
+I used a couple packages that were recommended to us in class, laravel/laravel, paste/pre, and barryvdh/laravel-debugbar.
+I also used the api from http://jqueryui.com/datepicker/ to handle date inputs for the trips.
 I had trouble finding APIs to use with airport code look-ups and flight price look-ups.